MoneyTransfers

 OFX

 With no maximum transfer limits, OFX is a good way to receive your inheritance from abroad.
-They charge no fees on their transfers, and add a small markup to their currency exchange rates.
-They also service over 170 countries, with more than 50 currencies available.

 The OFX fee structure is more opaque than some other transfer services, with no calculators available for their exchange rates, and customer reviews remain mixed.